Holmesglen Institute of TAFE: Campuses

 Holmesglen operates on three multidisciplinary campuses: Chadstone (adjacent to Holmesglen train station), Moorabbin, and Glen Waverley.
 The institute also has smaller, specific campuses on Bourke St in the Melbourne CBD, and in North Melbourne and Eildon.

 The Chadstone campus is the largest and most widely recognized.
 It is here that the traditional trades areas are mostly housed, in addition to many other course areas.
 The Chadstone campus has three on-site cafeterias in building five, three and one, and it also has McDonald's and Nando's nearby.
 The campus is within walking distance to Chadstone Shopping Centre.

 The Moorabbin campus was acquired from Chisholm TAFE and began operating as a Holmesglen Campus in 2002.
 Prior to that it was part of Barton TAFE, before it merged to become Chisholm TAFE and before that stood alone as Moorabbin Technical College.
 This campus delivers a diverse range of courses including hospitality, business, engineering, health sciences, fitness, and short courses.
 The Moorabbin Campus is also the site of the Holmesglen Vocational College.
 The Moorabbin campus has one cafeteria in building four, and next to the cafeteria is an on-site Subway.

 The Waverley campus is the newest purpose-built facility and delivers training in hospitality, childcare, multimedia, animation, filmmaking, tourism, and recreation.

 Holmesglen's Bourke Street campus in the heart of Melbourne city is a specialist facility dedicated exclusively to delivering nursing training.

 The North Melbourne campus is the location for Holmesglen's electrical training facility, Futuretech, a collaborative training venture between Holmesglen and the Electrical Trades Union (ETU) Victoria Branch.
+This campus has served the northern and western suburbs for almost a decade and in that time has won national training awards.
+Holmesglen Institute has decided to shut down the campus on 30th June 2026.

 The Eildon Campus is an offsite rural campus which provides outdoor experiences and setting for student, staff, or corporate training opportunities.